WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-01-18-azure-devops-publish-nuget.md

 author: Wolfgang Ofner
 categories: [DevOps]
 tags: [Azure DevOps, NuGet, CI]
+description: If you want to share your NuGet packages, you should automatically upload them using an Azure DevOps pipeline.
 ---

 [In my last posts](/publish-internal-nuget-feed), I published my NuGet package to a private NuGet feed.
 This is a good solution if you want to use your NuGet packages only internally.
 If you want to share them, you need a public NuGet feed.
 The by far biggest one (also the default feed) is nuget.org.